The perfect two week Cambodia itinerary, featuring Phnom Penh, Siem Reap, the Southern islands and Kep and Kampot.

 Getting To Cambodia

 There aren’t any direct flights into Cambodia from the UK or Australia, so getting there involves a stopover.
 (Stopping in Doha with Qatar Airlines or Singapore with Singapore Airlines).
 We decided instead, to fly into Ho Chi Minh City in neighbouring Vietnam, and take a bus across the border.
-You can fly direct to Ho Chi Minh City from London or Sydney with Vietnam Airlines.
+You can fly direct to Ho Chi Minh City from London or Sydney.

 Getting Around Cambodia

 You can fly between the main cities in Cambodia and there are a couple of local carriers; Cambodia Angkor Air, Bayon Airways and JC International Airlines.
-However, we decided to take the slow route and travel around the country by bus and train.
+However, we decided to take the slow route and travel Cambodia by bus and train.
 We made this decision for a few reasons:

 - Firstly, because we wanted to see more of the country and passing through small towns, villages and farmland offers a great insight into daily life.